martintall/GazePlotterWPF/README.md

 GazePlotterWPF
 ==============

 A simple application that plots gaze data coming out of The Eye Tribe API.
+It is written in C# using Visual Studio 2012 and requires .Net 3.5 or higher.

 Current functionality:
  - Left and right eye gaze X/Y coordinates (when calibrated)
  - Left and right eye pupil size
+ - Crude blink detection
- - Flashed background to indicate a potential blink event this is based on momentarily lost tracking, see source for the crude implementation.
+   flashes background to indicate a potential blink event, this is based on momentarily lost tracking